jingleheimer-schmidt/inserter-visualizer/README.md

 # Overview
 This mod adds a hotkey (default: i) to draw an indication of which lane of a belt the selected inserter will place onto.
-The hotkey will highlight all inserter drop locations if nothing is selected, or will highlight all inserter drop locations along a transport if a belt is selected.
+The hotkey will highlight all inserter drop locations if nothing is selected, or will highlight inserter drop locations along a transport if a belt is selected.
 This mod also adds a quickbar shortcut and associated hotkey (default: ctrl/cmd + i) to toggle live selection highlighting.

 ---------------------